luk3yx/minetest-flow/README.md

 ## Styling forms

-### Experimental new syntax
+### Inline syntax

-At the moment I suggest only using this syntax if your form won't look broken without the style - older versions of flow don't support this syntax, and I may make breaking changes to it (such as sub-style syntax) in the future.
+At the moment I suggest only using this syntax if your form won't look broken without the style - older versions of flow don't support this syntax, and I may make breaking changes to the sub-style syntax in the future.

 You can add inline styles to elements with the `style` field: